VoronDesign/VoronUsers/printer_mods/Badnoob/AB-BN/Readme.md

 \* Cleaner airflow for better overhangs

-### What has changed from AB-BN-28 to AB-BN-30?
+### CHANGE Log

+Added support for Phaetus BMS and Phaetus BMO hotend

+Release to VoronUsers

 In AB BN 28 and 29, we moved to a single piece front.
-This has a few advantages, but it appears there may be an issue causing hotend fan failures by stressing the 4010 fan at a weak point in its housing.\
+This has a few advantages, but it appears there may be an issue causing hotend fan failures by stressing the 4010 fan at a weak point in its housing.
-\
 The issue is fixed in AB-BN-30_fan_front.stl\
-\

 I also made some slight changes to focus the part cooling flow for the dragon toolhead only.
 I didn't see much difference from this, so I did not migrate these changes to Mosquito or E3DV6.

-### I just did AB-BN-xx!...why should I move to v30?
+### I just did AB-BN-xx!...why should I move to the current version?

 If you are using AB-BN-28 or 29, I recommend you update the fan front piece.\
 \
-performance wise, ab-bn-25 is nearly identical to -30, but there are some changes.\
+Performance wise, ab-bn-25 is nearly identical to -30, but there are some changes.\
 \
 Compared to the version (AB-BN-25):